gianlucaromeo/gianlucaromeo/README.md

 - 💻 2023-2025 (Expected) - Double degree MSc in **Human Computer Interaction and Design** in both the Netherlands and Finland.

 ### Contacts
+I am always down for a coffee or a chat with interesting people like you.
 - Email: gianluca.romeo@email.com
 - LinkedIn: https://www.linkedin.com/in/gianluca-romeo/
 - Threads: https://www.threads.net/@__gianluc4